tiagodeluna/study-notes/DevOps/devops-edx-course.md

      + Mentee Relationship / Mentoring

 ------------------------
-> "A production line that never stopped was either extermely good or extremely bad." – Taiichi Ohno
+> "A production line that never stopped was either extremely good or extremely bad." – Taiichi Ohno
 ------------------------
 > "Culture eats strategy for breakfast" – Peter Drucker
 ------------------------